Chesapeake Bay Fishing Piers

 Chesapeake Bay Bridge-Tunnel, Virginia

-The Seagull Pier is a good local pier to fish from.
-It lies on the Chesapeake Bay Bridge Tunnel and extends into the bay.
-Trout, croakers, spot, bluefish, Spanish mackerel, small sharks and even black drum are caught from the pier.
-Fishing can be productive and continues at night, when bait congregates under the lights, which attracts predators to the pier.
+The Seagull Pier is located on the Chesapeake Bay Bridge Tunnel.
+Seatrout, croakers, spot, striped bass, bluefish, Spanish mackerel, small sharks, and black drum are caught from the pier.

 Ocean View Fishing Pier